pedrodrocha/camaradeputadosapi/README.md

 The package is under active development, but some functionalities are already on.
-Note that in this state of the project there isn’t proper documentation and breaking changes are expected.
+Note that in this state of the project there isn’t proper documentation and breaking changes are expected to occur.
 In any case, user feedback is welcome and valued.

 ## Instalation